NicolasLagaillardie/mpst_rust_github/artifact.md

 3️⃣  &nbsp;  Check that the types are correct

 We can check that the written types are compatible using the `checker_concat!` macro which translates the types to Communicating Finite State machines(CFSM) and uses the kmc tool to check for compatibility.
-Note that, in practice, since this is a binary protocol, we do not actually need to invoke the kmc tool, since the duality between the types is enough tp guarantee correctness.
+Note that, in practice, since this is a binary protocol, we do not actually need to invoke the kmc tool, since the duality between the types is enough to guarantee correctness.

 ```rust
 fn main() {